microsoft/pgtoolsservice/README.md

 You can find an integration test example in code in `tests/query_execution/test_query_execution_service.py`'s `test_query_execution_and_retrieval` method.

+### Creating End-to-End JSON RPC Integration Tests
 You can also create end-to-end JSON RPC integration tests, which test the entire service using JSON RPC inputs and outputs.
-Examples of these tests are located in `tests/json_rpc_tests/json_rpc_tests.py`.
+An example of these tests is located in `tests/json_rpc_tests/object_explorer_json_rpc_tests.py`.

+When creating one of these tests, mark the test with an integration test decorator as usual.
+Then, create `tests.json_rpc_tests.RPCTestMessage` objects for each message to send as part of the test, including any connection messages that are needed.
+Finally, initialize a `tests.json_rpc_tests.JSONRPCTestCase` object with the ordered list of messages to send, and call its `.run()` method to run the test.

+When creating each `tests.json_rpc_tests.RPCTestMessage`, you should include a response verification callback that will be called with the response as a parameter, deserialized as a dictionary, when the server responds to the request.
+You should also include a list of notification verifiers.
+Each verifier is a tuple consisting of two functions.
+The first function is a filter function that will be called to determine which single notification the verifier applies to.
+If the verifier function returns true for multiple notifications, the first one will be used.
+The second function is a callback that will be called with the notification as a parameter, deserialized as a dictionary.

 ## Manual Testing
 1. Update your PYTHONPATH environment variable to contain the source directory.
 From within the project's main directory, run the following commands: